jade685/ChordClassifier/README.md

 # ChordClassifier
-  Designed an application to classify the chord played by a guitar with Tkinter GUI;\n Record and play the chord using Pyaudio; /n Denoising the recorded wavfile using STFT and thresholding; /n Classify the chord using certain digital signal processing technique;/n
+  Designed an application to classify the chord played by a guitar with Tkinter GUI;＜/br＞ Record and play the chord using Pyaudio; ＜/br＞ Denoising the recorded wavfile using STFT and thresholding; ＜/br＞ Classify the chord using certain digital signal processing technique;＜/br＞